freshbitsweb/laratables/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Customization
 Following the steps of How to use section should get you up and running with a simple datatables example in a minute.
 However, many datatables require customization ability.
-Here are the the options:

-### Controlling the query
-You may want to apply additional where conditions to the query or load additional relationships.
-There are 2 ways to achive that:
+First use case is about applying additional where conditions to the query or load additional relationships.

-1. You can pass a closure/callable as a second parameter to `recordsOf()` method.
+To achieve that, you can simply pass a closure/callable as a second parameter to `recordsOf()` method.
 It should accept the underlying query as a parameter and return it after applying conditionals:
 ```php
 use App\User;
 use Freshbitsweb\Laratables\Laratables;